Libera-Chat/libera-chat.github.io/content/_guides/sasl.md

 these ranges will be refused with the message `SASL access only`.
 You can follow the instructions above to configure many commonly used clients.

-To [create a NickServ account](/guides/registration) from a restricted IP address, you can first connect with a web client such as [our webchat](https://web.libera.chat).
-Webchat is not affected by the SASL restriction.
-Once your NickServ account's email address has been verified you can use that account to satisfy the SASL requirement.
+Our webchat is **no longer exempt** from the SASL access only restriction.
+You will need to find an alternative connection to register your account on before swapping to using the SASL access only connection.

 SASL access only restrictions are typically applied to address ranges that are the source of frequent policy violations due to providing easy access to